noellar/merkle-tree/README.md

-This library implements a merkle-tree data structure, for representing a list of hashed data as a binary tree of pairs of hashes converging to a single hash, the `merkle root`.
-SHA3_256 is used as the hashing algorithm.
+This library implements a merkle-tree data structure, for representing a list of hashed data as a binary tree of pairs of hashes converging to a single hash, the `merkle root`. `SHA3_256` is used as the hashing algorithm.

 # Description

-A Merkle tree is a tamper-resistant data structure that allows a large amount of data to be compressed into a single number and can be queried for the presence of specific elements in the data with a proof constructed in logarithmic space.
+A Merkle tree is a tamper-resistant data structure that allows a large amount of data to be compressed into a single hash and can be queried for the presence of specific elements in the data with a proof constructed in logarithmic space.

 ## Construction